• Skip to primary navigation

 Roasted (Baked) Fennel with Parmesan Cheese

-July 29, 2020 By Joe 7 Comments
+July 29, 2020 By Joe Boyle 7 Comments

-815 shares
+1.2K shares

 • Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

 Roasted fennel with grated parmesan makes a great fennel appetizer or side dish.
 It’s certain to add some excitement to your taste buds.
+This is a crunchy and cheesy delight.

-Where to find Fennel
+Where To Find Fennel

 If you have a garden, you may be fortunate enough to grow some fennel.
-Otherwise you at the mercy of your grocer and fennel may be hard to find at certain times of the year.
+Otherwise, you at the mercy of your grocer and fennel may be hard to find at certain times of the year.
 The fall and winter seasons are peak times for fennel because most commercial fennel comes from Arizona and California.
 In northern climates, you can grow fennel starting in the spring and farmers’ markets should have some mid-summer.
 The price of fennel seems to vary from $3.00 to $4.00 per bulb.

 You are probably familiar with fennel seed and the licorice flavor it gives Italian sausage.
 I like adding fennel seed to spaghetti sauce to get that flavorful bite.